 The MSServEngineer (MobileStation Service Engineer) role extends the ServiceEngineer role specified in example 13.
-It inherits the policies of the parent role and adds an obligation policy that updates the equipment's record in the equipment identity registry (the target) when the mobile station signals a failure (the event).
+It inherits the policies of the parent role and adds an obligation policy that updates the record of equipment within the equipment identity registry (the target) when the mobile station signals a failure of that equipment (the event).

 Role and organisational hierarchies can be specified using specialisation.
-The rolehierarchy in figure 11 can be specified in Ponder by extending roles as shown in the following example.
+The role-hierarchy in figure 11 can be specified in Ponder by extending roles as shown in the following example.